What is a parking offence?

 Subject to available resources, a civil enforcement officer will go and assess, and if a vehicle is parked in contravention of a parking restriction, a penalty charge notice may be issued.

-If you suspect that the vehicle has been abandoned (i.e. a vehicle that has been in the same location for eight weeks and at least one month out of tax), you can find out more information on reporting an abandoned vehicle.
+If you suspect that the vehicle has been abandoned or is hazardous, like being burnt out, you can find out more information on reporting an abandoned vehicle.

 CCTV enforcement vehicles

 We also use a camera car to address incorrect parking outside schools and bus stops where motorists are putting the safety of others at risk and causing unnecessary congestion.
 This forms part of a wider programme of measures to improve road safety around schools, the reliability and punctuality of public transport, and reduce congestion.

 We have identified problem areas including: